LexiFi/ocaml-vdom/README.md

     ocamlfind ocamlc -package ocaml-vdom -no-check-prims -linkpkg -o myprog.exe myprog.ml js_of_ocaml +gen_js_api/ojs_runtime.js -o myprog.js myprog.exe

-The Javascript code then be used from a simple HTML file such as:
+The Javascript code can then be used from a simple HTML file such as:

 ````html
 <html>